djl218/Assignments/Company S/README.md

 I do have quite a few ideas for projects that I would like to take on when I reach my goal of becoming a software engineer.
 Although, I haven't really decided which language I will use yet.
 It would be either Java or JavaScript as I am most familiar with these two languages.

-I have quite a few hobbies as well, but I have taken a bit of a break from them, so that I can completely focus getting a software engineering role.
+I have quite a few hobbies as well, but I have taken a bit of a break from them, so that I can completely focus on getting a job as a software engineer.
 I will definitely be glad to start up these hobbies again after I begin my new job.

 Some of these hobbies include:
 - Rock climbing (just gym yet, hopefully outdoors soon)